ksnortum/spot-music/README.md

 ## TODO
 * add a GUI? or run in a web browser
-* a better way to wait for authorization
 * create `.sh` and `.bat` files to launch the JAR file, when it's ready
 * start auth command automatically at startup
 * load categories on startup?  or when the first `playlist` command is issued?
 * add a way to change the number of items per page at the command prompt
-* add HTML to the comments sent back to the client after authorization success or failure